patrykpilek/php-for-beginners/README.md

     - Perform operations on variables: Operators
     - Strings: Using single or double quotes and variable interpolation
 - [ ] Arrays
+    - Introduction to Arrays: Create an Array and Access its elements
 - [ ] Control structures
 - [ ] An Introduction to HTML
 - [ ] Mixing PHP and HTML